“Let food be thy medicine, and medicine be thy food“ is a famous quote said by the ancient Greek physician

 To restore the radiance to your dull or damaged nails, gently rub them with garlic.
 It strengthens them and helps healthy regrowth.

 Garlic contains more calcium than milk.
 In 100ml of milk, we find about 128 mg of calcium.
 In 100g of garlic, 181 mg of calcium is found.
 It is also a source of selenium as well.
 Lastly, garlic effectively replaces antibiotics.
-It increases the level of antioxidant in the body.
+It increases the level of antioxidants in the body.